 Benign prostatic hyperplasia (BPH), or enlarged prostate, is an incredibly common condition affecting many men as they age.
 It can lead to frustrating urinary symptoms like frequent urination, difficulty starting urination, a weak urine stream, and incomplete bladder emptying.
 While various treatment options exist – from watchful waiting and medication to minimally invasive procedures – more significant blockages often require surgical intervention.
 Traditionally, transurethral resection of the prostate (TURP) has been the gold standard for BPH surgery.
 However, in cases where there’s also a narrowing or dysfunction at the bladder neck—the outlet of the bladder—simply addressing the prostate enlargement isn’t always enough to fully restore comfortable and complete urinary function.
 This is where combined procedures like BPH resection and bladder neck reconstruction come into play, offering a more comprehensive solution for men experiencing these complex urinary issues.

 The goal of combining these approaches isn’t just about opening up space; it’s about rebuilding a functional plumbing system.
 Think of the prostate as one potential point of obstruction and the bladder neck as another.
 If both are contributing to symptoms, addressing only one leaves the other in place, potentially leading to persistent issues or symptom recurrence.
 Combining resection – removing obstructing prostatic tissue – with reconstruction – widening or repairing the bladder neck – aims for a more durable long-term outcome.
 It’s important to note that this isn’t a first-line treatment for all BPH cases; it’s typically reserved for specific patient profiles where both prostate enlargement and bladder neck obstruction are demonstrably present and contributing significantly to their symptoms, as determined by thorough urological evaluation.
+Patients who have undergone prior surgery may find bladder neck reconstruction particularly beneficial.

 Understanding the Combined Approach

 The core of this combined approach is, as the name suggests, two distinct but complementary surgical interventions.
 First, BPH resection – often TURP or a variation like holmium laser enucleation of the prostate (HoLEP) – addresses the prostatic obstruction.
 This involves removing excess tissue that’s blocking urine flow.
 The choice between TURP and HoLEP, or other resection techniques, is determined by factors such as prostate size, patient health, and surgeon preference.
 Following the prostate resection, attention turns to the bladder neck.
 This is where reconstruction comes into play, aiming to widen the opening of the bladder to facilitate easier urine flow.
 Several reconstructive techniques can be employed, each with its strengths and weaknesses depending on the specific anatomical issue at the bladder neck.
+In some cases, a more complex approach like open bladder neck reconstruction might be necessary.

 The decision to combine these procedures isn’t taken lightly.
 It requires a careful assessment of the patient’s symptoms, urodynamic studies (tests that evaluate bladder function), cystoscopy (visual examination of the urethra and bladder), and imaging.
 It’s crucial to identify whether significant bladder neck obstruction exists in addition to the prostate enlargement.
 Patients who might benefit most include those with a history of previous prostate surgery (which can sometimes lead to bladder neck contractures) or those presenting with symptoms that are disproportionately severe for the size of their prostate, hinting at an underlying bladder neck issue.
-The aim is always to create a harmonious flow – removing obstruction from both sources and optimizing overall urinary function.
+Endoscopic resection of a bladder neck contracture can often relieve some obstruction.

 Bladder Neck Reconstruction Techniques